CubanJew/msfs20_custom_spad_controller/Software/SPAD.next Configuration/README.txt

-Copy the included scripts in this folder to SPAD.neXt.
+Copy the included scripts in this folder to your SPAD.neXt SCRIPT PANEL.

 These SPAD.neXt scripts are required due to: